Opportunities and Benefits the Guild offers to its Members.

 The Guild hosts a holiday party in December featuring a handmade gift exchange as well as an end of season picnic in June.
 Both of these events are covered dish luncheons at member’s homes.

 Finally, this is your Guild.
 Please enjoy and participate in all the activities.
-The Guild has bright yellow information cards to let your fiber-crafting friends know about us.
+The Guild has blue information ‘business’ cards to share with your fiber-crafting friends letting them know when and where the guild meets.